-- a.
+- 2. Potential Impacts - a.
 Identify water demands of the zoning districts where new development could occur and compare to current capacity levels.
 Calculate water demand based on Department of Health multipliers.
 Conduct capacity analysis for the existing water supply system. - b.
 Estimate the potential sewage generation from any potential Project.
-Identify the sewer district in which potential developments are located and the location where the sewagewill be treated and discharged.
+Identify the sewer district in which potential developments are located and the location where the sewage will be treated and discharged.
 Conduct capacity analysis for the existing sanitary sewer system. - c.
-Discuss the impacts of the proposed Zoning Text Amendments on utility services in the Village of Ossining. - d.
+Discuss the impacts of the proposed Zoning Text amendment on utility services in the Village of Ossining. - d.
 Discuss the construction of any utility lines that will require crossing the Old Croton Aqueduct. - e.
-Discuss the potential impact and the potential need for additional infrastructure to maintain current service levels should future development occur under the proposed text amendment.

-Discuss potential methods for mitigation of potential adverse impacts that could result from any proposed development.
-Discuss mitigation measures including emergency/backup systems, water conservation, or upgrades required to the system, if any.
+Discuss the potential impact and the potential need for additional infrastructure to maintain current service levels should future development occur under the proposed text amendment. - 3.
+Mitigation Measures emergency/backup systems, water conservation, or upgrades required to the system, if any.
 Mitigation measures for sanitary sewer systems should incorporate reductions in inflow and infiltration (I&I) may be required by the County.